annausata/PetProject_SQL/README.md

 - The top 3 months by customer count for each product category.
 - A column (ranking_type) to distinguish whether the ranking is based on revenue or customer activity.

-### 📊 Analysis of Purchase Trends Over Time and Seasonality
+### 📒 Analysis of Purchase Trends Over Time and Seasonality
-Based on the results, we can identify key trends regarding seasonality and purchase behavior across different product categories.
+Based on the results, I can identify key trends regarding seasonality and purchase behavior across different product categories.

 ![1 Analysis of Purchase Trends Over Time and Seasonality](https://github.com/user-attachments/assets/657bd22c-86a1-4fb8-97cd-cfd8ee3af0d0)
 ![2 Analysis of Purchase Trends Over Time and Seasonality](https://github.com/user-attachments/assets/de46d4ad-e276-49e0-9635-47c422bb2a67)